sagemath/sagewiki_to_gh-2022-10-10/Cantor.md

 If you have a Linux box, then you can install the kdelibs-devel package from your distribution.
 If you have windows, then you can use [[http://windows.kde.org/|The KDE on Windows Project]], please note that there is already a Cantor.exe ported to windows, so is not necesary build the application.
 Otherwise, you can [[http://techbase.kde.org/Getting_Started/Build/KDE4#kdelibs|build and install kdelibs from sources]].

+''' ''The following steps can be used to build Cantor for a Linux distribution.'' '''

- * First obtain the sources
+1. First obtain the sources
 {{{
 svn co svn://anonsvn.kde.org/home/kde/trunk/KDE/kdeedu/cantor
 }}}

- * Replace the the content of ''cantor/CMakeLists.txt'' with this
+1. Replace the the content of ''cantor/CMakeLists.txt'' with this
 {{{
 project(cantor)